castorini/anserini/docs/elastirini.md

 # Elastirini: Anserini Integration with Elasticsearch

-Anserini provides code for indexing into an ELK stack, thus providing interoperable support existing test collections.
+Anserini provides code for indexing into an [ELK stack](https://www.elastic.co/what-is/elk-stack) (i.e., the stack built on top of Elasticsearch), thus providing interoperable support for existing test collections.
+This is the same idea as discussed in the following paper:

+> Ryan Clancy, Toke Eskildsen, Nick Ruest, and Jimmy Lin.
+[Solr Integration in the Anserini Information Retrieval Toolkit.](https://cs.uwaterloo.ca/~jimmylin/publications/Clancy_etal_SIGIR2019a.pdf) _Proceedings of the 42nd Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2019)_, July 2019, Paris, France.

+Except we use Elasticsearch instead of Solr.

 ## Deploying Elasticsearch Locally

-From [here](http://elastic.co/start), download the latest Elasticsearch distribution for you platform to the `anserini/` directory (currently, v8.1.0).
+From [here](http://elastic.co/start), download the latest Elasticsearch distribution for you platform to the `anserini/` directory (which as of 7/31/2022, is v8.3.3).

 Unpacking: